529 Plans: Learn the Tax and Financial Planning Benefits of College Savings

 • ABLE 529 plan — This is a specific type of tax-advantaged savings plan designed to help individuals with disabilities and their families save money for disability-related expenses.
 The term ABLE stands for “Achieving a Better Life Experience” and the plan is similar to the 529 college savings plan.
 To be eligible for an ABLE 529 plan, the beneficiary must have a significant disability that occurred before age 26.

-Withdrawals are tax-free when used for qualified education expenses.
-New legislation continues to expand the definition of education expenses, but generally, they’re defined as tuition, fees, technology, and room/board.
+Withdrawals are tax-free when used for qualified education expenses, generally tuition, fees, technology, and room and board.

-Any withdrawal not used for qualified education expenses are considered “nonqualified” withdrawals.
+Any withdrawal not used for qualified education expenses is considered a “nonqualified” withdrawal.
 The earnings on nonqualified withdrawals are generally subject to income taxes and a 10% penalty.

 Contribution levels should be based on the anticipated cost of the beneficiary’s education expenses.
 Each state sets the contribution limits of their individual plans — often between $250,000 and $550,000 — and the combined contributions for any one beneficiary cannot exceed the limit.